rajeshdhar007/k8s_local_lab/README.md

 4. On all three servers (kubemaster, kubenode01 and kubenode02):
    - ### Install Container Runtime:
-        We will use Docker for our container runtime:
+        We will use Docker for our container runtime 🐳:
         Ref: https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker

         ```